General Info (Oakville Hornets)

 How many players/goalies are on each team?

 Maximum of 16 players (15 skaters plus 1 goalie).
 From U7 to U9 age groups, players will rotate through the goalie position (goalies are usually dedicated at the higher age groups).
+In some circumstances, the maximum number of players may exceed that number.

 The Hornets encourage participation in hockey and wish to accommodate as many players as we can.
 There may be circumstances whereby a team or teams will be asked to take an additional player or may have less than 16, based on registrations.
 These will be reviewed by the teams and the House League Committee.